alberttheprince/rpemotes-reborn/.github/CONTRIBUTING.md

 Thank you for considering contributing to our project!
 We value the involvement of every community member and appreciate your help in making this project better.
 To ensure a positive and inclusive experience for everyone, we have established these guidelines, which we expect all contributors to follow.

-## Code of Conduct

-Before contributing, please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expected behavior and our commitment to maintaining a respectful and inclusive environment.

 ## How to Contribute

 1. Fork the repository and create your branch from the `master` branch.